$p$-orderings: From Slater to Kemeny-Young to Ranked Pairs: Defining a -norm on the Margin of Victory Matrix

 \begin{cor} If for each m.o.v.~matrix we had taken the $p$-norm of the positive entries instead of the negative ones, then the ordering with the largest $p$-norm is once again the $p$-ordering of Definition \ref{def:Lp2}. \end{cor}

-\begin{proof} Up to sign and permutation, the numbers in the m.o.v.~matrices above are always the same: If we were to take the $p$-norm of \emph{all} entries, we would always obtain $(1^p+2^p+3^p)^{\frac{1}{p}}$.
+\begin{proof} Up to sign and permutation, the numbers in the m.o.v.~matrices above are always the same: If we were to take the $p$-norm of \emph{all} entries, we would always obtain the same sum; e.g., $(1^p+3^p+5^p)^{\frac{1}{p}}$ in the previous example.
 Thus, minimizing over just the negative entries is equivalent to maximizing over just the positive ones.
-This is true more generally for any preferential ballot election. \end{proof}
+This is true more generally for any preferential election. \end{proof}

 The reader can verify that the largest $p$-norm of the positive entries in the six matrices above is given by \eqref{eqn:winner}, precisely the ordering that gave the $p$-ordering of Definition \ref{def:Lp2}.
 Therefore, we can just as well work with positive entries instead of negative ones.
-In any case, let us now show that the $p$-norm of Definition \ref{def:Lp} was not arbitrarily chosen.
-Indeed, subject to a few reasonable assumptions that we state below, it is the \emph{unique} such norm.
-To see how, let us once again consider the $p$-norm of all entries in the upper-right half of an m.o.v.~matrix, this time incorporating the sign of each entry as well, like so: \beqa \imp Q \defeq -|1|^p+|2|^p-|3|^p. \eeqa We've dropped the exponent $\frac{1}{p}$ as we don't wish to take $p^\text{th}$ roots of negative numbers.
+In any case, we now show that the $p$-norm of Definition \ref{def:Lp} is, in a precise sense, canonical, in that the choice $f(x)=|x|^p$ is not ad hoc.
+Under the assumptions below, it is the unique continuous score function compatible with this construction.
+To see how, let us once again consider the $p$-norm of all entries in the upper-right half of an m.o.v.~matrix, this time incorporating the sign of each entry as well, like so: \beqa \imp Q \defeq -|1|^p+|3|^p-|5|^p. \eeqa We've dropped the exponent $\frac{1}{p}$ as we don't wish to take $p^\text{th}$ roots of negative numbers.
 In fact \eqref{eqn:Q} can also be used to obtain the $p$-ordering:

 \begin{cor}[$Q$-sum] The ordering whose m.o.v.~matrix has the largest $Q$-sum as in \eqref{eqn:Q} is precisely the $p$-ordering of Definition \ref{def:Lp2}. \end{cor}